pierrepeterlongo/back_to_sequences/README.md

 # TODO
 * [ ] Add a validation test
-* [ ] Add a number of shared kmers per sequence instead of only their ratio + add a threshold on the number of shared kmers
+* [X] Add a number of shared kmers per sequence instead of only their ratio
+	* [ ] ? add a threshold on the number of shared kmers
 * [ ] Parallelize the read extraction step
 * [ ] Thinks about a way to adapt this to protein sequences
+* [ ] Add an option to set the size of the bloom filter used by kmindex